Back to Top

 Cover art to the new Dungeon Master's Guide coming out in 2024.

-The New 2024 Dungeon Master’s Guide: What to Expect
+The New 2024 Dungeon Master’s Guide (First Look)

 We dig into Wizards of the Coast’s plans for the new DM’s Guide launching in 2024